latexdraw/latexdraw/README.md

 - **Do you have LaTeX and some required packages installed?** The required packages are: `pstricks`, `pstricks-add`, `pst-grad`, `pst-plot`, `geometry`, `pst-tools`.
 To render text thumbnails the app use either GhostScript (`gs`) or `pdftoppm` (provided by `poppler-utils` and Texlive on Linux ).

-- **With MikTeX, check that the auto-install of missing packages is enable.** MikTeX can install on-demand (during the compilation of a document) the missing packages.
+- **With MikTeX, check the auto-install of missing packages is enable.** MikTeX can install on-demand (during the compilation of a document) the missing packages.
 Go in the MikTeX preferences to check that this feature is enable (either 'yes' or 'ask me first'), as depicted by the following screenshot:

 ![miktext config](http://latexdraw.sourceforge.net/images2/miktex.png)